Avmaker/Pavilion/README.md

 ## Assembling the Pavilion

-cf design file in Assembling Instruction folde and Youtube assembly link video tutorial:
+cf design for assembling the Pavilion can be found in the Design files folder:
 > https://github.com/Avmaker/Pavilion/tree/main/Design%20files

 [Back To The Top](#the-air-quality-pop-up-pavilion)